vanja-obradovic/postcss-clampwind/README.md

 ## Configuration

-Tailwind v4 introduced the new CSS-based configuration and clampwind embraces it.
+Tailwind v4 introduced the new CSS-based configuration and postcss-clampwind embraces it.

 ### Add custom breakpoints